x331yS/Ascii-art-web/README.md

 <br>
 <img src="./assets/css/img/Capture.PNG" width=65% /> </br>

-## Acii-art :
+## Ascii-art-web :
--There are also four different fonts you can use : "Standard", "Shadow", "Thinkertoy" and "DOOM".
+-There are four differents fonts you can use : "Standard", "Shadow", "Thinkertoy" and "Doom".

--

 -Errors management:
 ```